ty-whit/ty-whit.github.io/content/ADHD/Get Bored.md

 	- Write this blog

 Basically, instead of having five devices that each do one thing, I have almost 10 devices that I have forced to do as many things as they possibly can.
+# Why am I like this
 Do I recommend this lifestyle?
 No. Not really.
 I like doing it because I find it entertaining to say “Check it out!
 I made this thing talk to this other thing.
 Why does it need to?
 Hell if I know, but it can!”
 Most of the time, it’s convoluted, it’s rarely practical, but I always enjoy the satisfaction from when it works.

 But frankly, this is also exactly how I see my job as a software developer.
 With the difference being that it’s almost always practical because someone has a problem they need solved.
 I’m never making something do something it wasn’t designed for, because someone designed the language, packages, and framework for exactly those purposes.
 None the less, I get the same satisfaction of finally hitting the “Run” button of my IDE, and it works perfectly.

 Though, never on the first try.
 In either set of projects.
 There’s inevitably a troubleshooting process, a debugging phase, a rework and refactoring sprint.
 But that’s where the learning happens.
 This of where you do the deep dive through the Reddit posts, the stack overflow threads, the documentation.
 If it gets bad enough, you go job free Discord or slack server to search the conversation history or even ask for help.

+# It’s been inside me all along
 In my attempt to find a background video for work one of these days, I found [this guy’s video](https://www.youtube.com/watch?v=QLY5yMoHjYs).
 First, I came across his video taking about his experience with the bag full of dedicated devices.
 In it, he mentioned the actual video I linked here, where he talks about how to get your childhood brain back.
 Go watch it, but it boils down to “let yourself be bored.”
 You’ll give your brain the space to desire new things other than social media.
 It gives you the chance to heal from this dopamine fatigue.

 The thing I realized that all the examples he gives are exactly what I’m doing with this endless tinkering.
-But i let myself tinker with things because in the end it teaches me about my job.
+But I let myself tinker with things because in the end it teaches me about my job.
 How to sync SSH keys across my devices, how to find the logs for a specific software.
 How to pace GitHib issues when things aren’t doing what I expect.
 How to find when new bugs are introduced because an external api changed their schema.
-How to use the framework to make modifications to the output.
-How to write bash scripts to launch the application from the GUI.
+How to use the framework to modify the output.
+How to write bash scripts to launch the application from the start menu.
+This clearly is my ADHD hyper fixation: Make it work.

+I’ve been bored for years, constantly seeking out new things to break, fix, and make work in new ways.
+Jumping back and forth between many different projects all within a short week’s span.